IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ### `map(func)`

-This method creates a new `arrayLib` object by applying a function to each element of this array.
+This method creates a new `ArrayEx` object by applying a function to each element of this array.

 **Parameters:**